 Note whether your CRM system has an FAQs section or a video library that’s particularly helpful.
 If you see an easy way to chat with or call support when you can’t figure out an issue on your own, that’s even better.

-A CRM Is Not A Foolproof Tool
+A CRM Is Not Foolproof

-An important tip is that a CRM is a tool, not a miracle worker.
+A CRM is a tool, not a miracle worker.
 That’s to say that the success you derive from adding one to your process largely depends on you.

 When Will Your Business Need A CRM?